Sue Ellen Wooldridge

-Sue Ellen Wooldridge (born February 15, 1961) is an American attorney and a former politically appointed U.S. government employee.
-She was formerly the United States Assistant Attorney General in charge of environment and natural resources, a division of the United States Department of Justice.
-As such, she was the U.S.'s top environmental prosecutor.
-She resigned from this post on January 8, 2007.
+Sue Ellen Wooldridge (born February 15, 1961) is an American attorney and former government official.
+She was the United States Assistant Attorney General in charge of environment and natural resources, a division of the United States Department of Justice, from 2005 until her resignation in 2007.
+As such, she was the top environmental prosecutor in the country.

 Personal

 Wooldridge grew up on a farm in Artois, California.
 She holds a bachelor's degree in political science and history from the University of California, Davis (1983).
 She graduated with a J.D. degree from Harvard Law School in 1987.
 She is admitted to practice law in the United States Supreme Court and in the state and federal courts of California.

 She lived with J. Steven Griles, whom she began dating while he was one of her supervisors at the United States Department of the Interior, and they were married in March, 2007, "three days after Griles pleaded guilty to lying to Congress about his relationship with Jack Abramoff and a previous romantic partner."